Oasis Design logo

-Summary: A history of the evolution of gray water standards; pretty California-centric but includes the rest of the US.
+A history of evolving gray water standards.
+California-centric but includes the rest of the US.

-Thanks to Larry Farwell, the guy who started it all; Jane Taylor of the California Building Standards Comission; and Steve Bilson, dogged legal warrior of ReWater Systems, for corrections, additions, and clarifications to this account.
+Thanks to Larry Farwell, the guy who started it all in California; Jane Taylor of the California Building Standards Commission; and Steve Bilson, dogged legal warrior of ReWater Systems, for corrections, additions, and clarifications to this account.

 I'd be interested to add early greywater history, like when it was made illegal in the first place.

-August 1989— Santa Barbara legalizes greywater.
-(They are the first district in the US with building codes to do so, it is said.)
-Santa Barbara Board of supevisors approves residential use of greywater in response to a letter from Goleta water district conservation office.
+August 1989—Santa Barbara legalizes greywater.
+(The first district in the US with building codes to do so, it is said.)
+Santa Barbara Board of supervisors approves residential use of greywater in response to a letter from Goleta water district conservation office.
 This letter asks that greywater be redefined as separate from blackwater.
 Kitchen sink and diaper laundry water stay with toilet water under the "blackwater" heading.
 There is apparently no state prohibition of greywater; county is the only obstacle to overcome.
-Legaleese: Appendix C: change to SB County Building Code ordinance 3665.
+Legalese: Appendix C: change to SB County Building Code ordinance 3665.

 May 1991— Five other cities or counties have a greywater ordinance by this point.
 Santa Barbara County publishes "How to Use Greywater: Guidelines to the reuse of Greywater in Santa Barbara County."